mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/runtime_cpp.md

 ### Configuring Using GPU Backend

 When the backend to be executed is GPU, you need to set [GPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_GPUDeviceInfo.html#class-gpudeviceinfo) as the inference backend.
-GPUDeviceInfo sets the device ID by `SetDeviceID` and enables Float16 inference by `SetEnableFP16`.
+GPUDeviceInfo sets the device ID by `SetDeviceID` and enables Float16 inference by `SetEnableFP16` or `SetPrecisionMode`.

 The following sample code demonstrates how to create a GPU inference backend while the device ID is set to 0: